Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Islington and are not the council.
 About us

-The Licensing Sub Committee D of Islington Council met on Tuesday 28 April 2026 to consider two applications related to premises licences.
-The committee was scheduled to discuss a new premises licence application for Rheidol Rooms and a review application for Retail 24.
+The Licensing Sub Committee D of Islington Council met on Tuesday 28 April 2026 to consider applications for new and varied premises licences.
+The committee was scheduled to discuss a new premises licence application for Rheidol Rooms and a review of the licence for Retail 24.

-The committee was scheduled to consider a new application for a premises licence for Rheidol Rooms, located at 16 Rheidol Terrace, London, N1 8NS.
-The application sought to permit the sale of alcohol for consumption on the premises, as well as the playing of recorded and live music.
-The proposed hours for alcohol sales were Sundays to Thursdays from 12:00 until 22:00, and Fridays and Saturdays from 12:00 until 23:00.
-The premises were also to be open to the public from 08:00 until 23:00 daily.
+The committee was scheduled to consider a new premises licence application for Rheidol Rooms, located at 16 Rheidol Terrace, London, N1 8NS.
+The application proposed the sale of alcohol for on-site consumption from midday until 10:00 PM on Sundays to Thursdays, and until 11:00 PM on Fridays and Saturdays.
+It also sought permission for the playing of recorded and live music during these hours, with the premises to be open to the public from 8:00 AM to 11:00 PM daily.